- Looks good inside and out

 The 2020 Mazda CX-5 comes in a wide array of trim levels that are well-equipped for the price, but none includes an infotainment system worth writing home about.

-We score the lineup at 6 out of 10, awarding it points for value and high-end features but docking one for the subpar interface.
+We score the lineup at 6 out of 10, awarding it points for value and infotainment but docking one for the subpar interface.

 Sport, Touring, and Grand Touring trims make use of the base inline-4, while Grand Touring Reserve and Signature versions swap in the more powerful turbo-4 and come standard with AWD.